“What is one core aspect of the web-hosting technical support experience you would change?” A very good question. These are my thoughts on the topic.

 - Linux needs to serve all the files, run PHP, and MySQL database.

-- OVH uses another company to provide bandwidth (Internet connectivity) for their servers.
+- Hetzner (or other server-provider) uses another company to provide bandwidth (Internet connectivity) for their servers.

-- For all I know, OVH could (should?) be hiring a third company for anti DDoS protection (especially for game servers).
+- For all I know, Hetzner (or OVH and the likes) could (should?) be hiring a third company for anti-DDoS protection (especially for game servers).

-- Back to the hosting provider, HostMantis.
-They also use cPanel (and DirectAdmin) for customer user interface, CloudLinux for reducing the server load, Imunify360 for virus protection, MailChannels for outgoing spam prevention and email delivery, WHMCS for billing etc. All separate products, by separate companies.
+- Back to the hosting provider.
+They also use cPanel (and DirectAdmin) for customers’ user interface, CloudLinux for reducing the server load, Imunify360 for virus protection, MailChannels for outgoing spam prevention and email delivery, WHMCS for billing etc. All separate products, by separate companies.

 Only now do we come to the WordPress itself:

-- WordPress theme used to define the basic website visuals and functionality is created by GeneratePress.
+- WordPress theme used to define the basic website visuals and functionality is created by GeneratePress, or another theme designer.

-- Website also uses several plugins, which provide extra features, and each plugin is designed by a separate company.
+- The website also uses several WordPress plugins, which provide extra features, and each plugin is designed by a separate company.

 However, “A” tech. support doesn’t know every detail about the “B” setup.
-Same goes vice-versa (this was the case with my BackWPup plugin problem).
-There’s no blaming either “A,” or “B” company technical support – how can they be expected to know the details of the other company’s setup?
+The same goes vice-versa (this was the case with my BackWPup plugin problem).
+There’s no blaming either “A,” or “B” company’s technical support – how can they be expected to know the details of the other company’s setup?
 But the customer’s website isn’t working!

 How do we solve this?